 Operated by the Contra Costa County Office of Education, the Regional Occupational Program is a primary source of career training for high school students in our county.
 State certified teachers, high tech equipment and a commitment to students ensure a positive learning experience.
 Located on high school campuses, ROP courses are part of a student's regular high school schedule.
 Students complete 90-540 hours of sequenced curriculum and earn high school graduation credits and/or college units.
 Students can earn Certificates of Proficiency.
-Students must be 16-years-old, a junior or a senior to be enrolled in ROP courses.
 For more information, go to www.cocoschools.org/rop.
 Students can use ROP courses to gain employment skills, explore a career field, get a head start on their college major, or "try out' a career choice through internships available in many classes.
 Many students use their newly acquired skills to work part-time after graduation to help pay college expenses.